Food Adulteration

 What is the most adulterated food?

-What is called adulteration?
+What is called an adulteration?

 How to detect adulteration in food?